PLAN YOUR TRIP

 A quarter of owners take fewer holidays overall as a result of having pets.

-7% of pet owners admit to having dressed their pets as service animals when they are really just regular pets in order to travel together.
+7% of pet owners admit to having dressed their pets as service animals when they are really just regular pets in order to vacation together.

 A considerable 54.6% of surveyed people said their pet joins them in the car more than six times a month.